 Collage of illustrated school supplies and eyes, symbolizing the struggle of managing narcolepsy and school

-Being diagnosed with narcolepsy can feel overwhelming, particularly when faced with managing narcolepsy and academic success at school.
+Having a young child diagnosed with narcolepsy can be overwhelming, particularly when faced with managing narcolepsy and school.
 Fortunately, there are ways to help make the process feel possible.
-Here are some tips to help you successfully navigate life as a student with narcolepsy.
+Here are some tips to help you and your child successfully navigate life as a student with narcolepsy.

 Communication is key

-Be open and upfront with teachers and school administrators.
-Before a new school year begins, schedule a time to meet individually with each of your teachers to discuss your diagnosis.
-Provide literature for them about narcolepsy.
-Take time to explain what your body cues might look like when you are not fully present and how they can best help call you back to focus without embarrassing you in front of your peers.
+Be open and upfront with your child’s teachers and school administrators.
+Before a new school year begins, schedule a time to meet individually with each of their teachers to discuss your child’s diagnosis.
+Provide them with literature about narcolepsy.
+Take time to explain what the body cues and symptoms might look like.
+And, share with them how they can best call your child back to focus without embarrassing them in front of their peers.1,2

-This would also be a good opportunity to go over any school accommodations you have and prepare the expectations for all parties so everyone starts the year on the same page.1,2
+This would also be a good opportunity to go over any school accommodations your child needs and prepare the expectations for all parties so everyone starts the school year on the same page.1,2

 Special education plans

-There are two plans available for students who need classroom accommodations for learning, a 504 and an Individualized Education Program (IEP).
+There are 2 special education plans available for students who need classroom accommodations for learning: a 504 plan and an Individualized Education Program (IEP).1,3

 A 504 plan, most commonly used for those with narcolepsy, is a plan for managing a student’s learning disability within the general classroom setting.
-The plan for addressing how to manage a student’s disability is developed with the parents, principle, and teacher(s).
-Each state has slightly different rules and guidelines for the 504, so it is important to become familiar with your state and school district’s process for establishing a 504.
+The plan for addressing how to manage a student’s disability is developed with the parents, school principal, and teacher(s).
+Each state has slightly different rules and guidelines for the 504, so it is important to become familiar with your state's and school district’s process for establishing a 504 plan.3

-An IEP is a special education plan for students with a disability in one of thirteen specific categories and is usually an accommodation where the student is taken from the general classroom to have specialized instruction in a separate classroom.
+An IEP is a special education plan for students with a disability in 1 of 13 specific categories.
+It is usually an accommodation where the student is taken from the general classroom to have specialized instruction in a separate classroom.3

 Both plans are reviewed and, if necessary, updated annually.
 Both plans require an evaluation to formally qualify for classroom accommodations.
-A 504 plan can carry over into post-secondary education but an IEP ends with high school graduation.1,2,4
+A 504 plan can carry over into post-secondary education, but an IEP ends with high school graduation.1-3

 What do accommodations look like?

 A school accommodation will look slightly different for each student, as no two students’ needs are exactly the same.
 A student may also need more accommodations when first diagnosed than after having lived with and having learned how to manage their narcolepsy after a year or two.
-Some examples of accommodations students with narcolepsy may have include:1,2
+Some examples of accommodations for students with narcolepsy include:1,2,4,5

 • A seat at the back of the classroom and permission to stand up or move during class